-K-means cluster analysis of student user typologies.
-To identify typologies of student interactions with the online course-taking system, we focus on online course-takers only and employ k-means cluster analysis with session-level data (i.e., each observation is a student session in the system).
-K-means cluster analysis is an iterative process that divides the available cases into k number of groups and then assigns each case to the cluster with the closest centroid (minimizing the Euclidian distance between each case and it's assigned cluster) (Steinley, 2006; Saenz, Hatch, Bukoski, Kim, Lee, & Valdez, 2011).
+To identify typologies of student interactions with the online course-taking system, we focus on online course-takers only and employ k-means cluster analysis with session-level data (i.e., each observation is a student session in the system). k-Means cluster analysis is an iterative process that divides the available cases into k number of groups and then assigns each case to the cluster with the closest centroid (minimizing the Euclidian distance between each case and its assigned cluster; Saenz et al., 2011; Steinley, 2006).
 After each assignment, the procedure updates the cluster centroids, reassigning cases as needed as it proceeds through the data, with the resulting clusters selected to minimize the error sum of squares (Steinley, 2006).
 Since many of the variables were on different scales, we standardized the variables on a common range, a procedure established by Milligan and Cooper (1988) as an alternative to z-score standardization, which can distort underlying group structures (Dillon, Mulani, & Frederick, 1989).